UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DATA_LITERACY_SERIES.md

 ## Make a new Tag for a DLS post:
 - Go to Manage >> Structure >> Taxonomy >> DLS Vocabulary >> List Terms >> Add Term
-- Once you add the term.
-You must find the term ID.
-To find the term ID, go back to DLS Vocabulary >> List Terms, find the term you just added, and click on it to view it.
-In the URL, it should have an ending path of  "taxonomy/term/{term id}".
-You should just copy this whole path.
-- Then, go to Manage >> Configuration >>  URL Redirects (Under Search and Metadata) >> Add Redirect
-- For Path, enter: "taxonomy/term/{term id}"
-- For TO*, enter: "/data-literacy-series/search-view?dls_tags_advanced_id={Term Name}"
-You have to do all these steps in order to make the link to the tag on the DLS page redirect to the correct page.